 The management system they put in place has never published an annual financial report.
 As a result, nobody has any idea where the millions of dollars they have received in trek permit fees has gone.
 What we do know is that it seems to circulate in Port Moresby and almost nothing gets to the villagers.
 There is strong anecdotal evidence of collusion and corruption within the management system DFAT has imposed on them.

 The final parting gift from the Coalition is an attempt to sneak an environmental bill into the PNG Parliament which seeks to redefine the Kokoda Trail as a ‘Kokoda corridor’.
-If successful it will extend the boundaries of the gazetted Trail between Owers Corner and Kokoda from the south coast to the north coast and include a large chunk of the Owen Stanley Ranges.
+If successful it will extend the boundaries of the gazetted Trail between Owers Corner and Kokoda from the south coast to the north coast and include a large chunk of the Owen Stanley Ranges – if passed it will be a suicide note for pilgrmage tourism across the Trail as detailed on this link.

-Sadly, the Coalition has allowed the word ‘Kokoda’ to be hijacked by DFAT to give relevance to expanded aid-funded career opportunities for environmental officials, anthropologists, archaeologists, social mappers, capacity builders and gender equalisers who will inevitably swarm north to offer solutions to problems they will never understand.
+Sadly, the Coalition has allowed the word ‘Kokoda’ to be hijacked by DFAT to give relevance to expanded aid-funded career opportunities for environment officials, anthropologists, archaeologists, social mappers, capacity builders and gender equalisers who will inevitably swarm north to offer solutions to problems they will never understand!

 For reasons known only to exiting Coalition Ministers, and to their eternal shame, the proposed DFAT bill does not address issues relating to management, pilgrimage, commemoration or economic opportunity for the custodians of land sacred to our shared military heritage across the iconic Kokoda Trail!